BertramXue/eslint-plugin-todo-notice/README.md

 ## Usage

-Add `todo-ddl` to the plugins section of your `.eslintrc` configuration file or `package.json`.
+Add `todo-notice` to the plugins section of your `.eslintrc` configuration file or `package.json`.
 You can omit the `eslint-plugin-` prefix:

 `package.json` demo
 ```json